antolu/LHCbDIRAC/docs/source/AdministratorGuide/Recipes/Productions/Merging.rst

     Successfully removed 59 files

+.. _mergingFlush:

 *************
 Flushing runs
 *************

-When a file is problematic in the Stripping production, the run cannot be flushed automatically ( Number of ancestors != number of RAW in the run).
+When a file is problematic in the Stripping production, or if a RAW file was not processed in the Reco, the run cannot be flushed automatically ( Number of ancestors != number of RAW in the run).
 We list the runs in the Stripping productions (here 71498) that have problematic files, and we flush them in the Merging (here 71499)